Tracey Ullman's Show: Conception and development

 Ullman revealed her long-held desire to return to British television in 2015.
 "I have lived in America for a really long time, but I was never away from England.
-I was always there, I just didn't work there.
-I wasn't offered anything there really.
+I was always there; I just didn't work there.
+I wasn't offered anything there, really.
 So when the BBC called me last year, I was really thrilled.
 I mean, I wanted to do something for England.
 The last thing I'd done was with Michael Palin.
 We did [Tracey Ullman: A Class Act] in 1992, I think.
-We did a show about the class system in Britain and it was just wonderful fun.
-And from that HBO picked that up and I did [Tracey Takes On...].
-So it started from a British show."
+We did a show about the class system in Britain, and it was just wonderful fun.
+HBO picked that up, and from there I did [Tracey Takes On...]
+So, it started from a British show."

 After hitting it big in the United States, her star began to wane in Britain.
-Ullman, who likes to study people for creating characters, says that she's enjoyed the anonymity when living in London.
-"I can observe people on the tube without them recognising me."
+Ullman, who likes to study people to create characters, says that she enjoys the anonymity of living in London: "I can observe people on the tube without them recognizing me."

-On 4 March 2015, a formal announcement was made, confirming the project, with Ullman saying that it was a 'privilege to be doing this,' and "I still feel as inspired to inhabit people as I did when I was six, standing on the windowsill in my mother's bedroom, putting on a show."
-Shane Allen, controller of comedy commissioning added: "It's about time the Americans gave her back.
+On 4 March 2015, a formal announcement was made confirming the project, with Ullman saying that it was a "privilege to be doing this," adding: "I still feel as inspired to inhabit people as I did when I was six, standing on the windowsill in my mother's bedroom, putting on a show."
+Shane Allen, controller of comedy commissioning, added: "It's about time the Americans gave her back.
 Tracey has been the missing gem in the British comedy crown for too long.
 Talent doesn't come much bigger and the BBC audience is in for a huge treat."

 A fan of Armando Iannucci, Ullman assembled a writing team which includes Veep scribes, Georgia Pritchett, Kevin Cecil and Andy Riley, with The League of Gentlemens Jeremy Dyson acting as both series writer and script supervisor.

 The show marks the first time in a long time that Ullman has made a series without her producing partner and husband of thirty years, Allan McKeown, who died in 2013.
 "Emotionally it was great to get out after having worked with my husband for 30 years."
-The show is, however, produced by the BBC along with McKeown's production company, Allan McKeown Presents (now run by Ullman) "So he is still presenting me..."
+The show is, however, produced by the BBC along with McKeown's production company, Allan McKeown Presents—now run by Ullman.
+"So he is still presenting me..."

 The show's first two series features a laugh track, something Ullman was hesitant about using.
 "That's a very BBC thing to do.
 I hate things like that on a show.
 But when we played it, it kind of worked.
 It makes it sound like you're connecting with people.
 Comedy has gotten a bit cold lately, and neurotic and depressed.
 This is a nice BBC One family show.
 It's not too arch or bleak."
 All laughter is genuine and was captured via live screenings before a studio audience at BBC Radio Theatre.